jappeace/jappeaceApplication/content/failing-in-haskell.md

 This code will tell you exactly what went wrong if something goes wrong.
-Locality in this case can be improved a little by adding a different constructor for each `bind` call, but in this case I'd argue locality is close enough.
+Locality in this case can be improved a little by adding a different constructor for each `lookup` call, but in this case I'd argue locality is close enough.
 The developer has the opportunity to recover from these errors, a simple pattern match would suffice.